 The final section of whitewater is the crux of the run.
 Starting with Little Ugly, a short and deceptively tricky rapid at some flows (though not particularly dangerous), and finishing with Little Fluffy (a ten foot falls with a dangerous hole at high water) and then a walled in ramp.

 Check the photo tab so you can recognize Little Ugly.
 There is one short rapid that resembles a ramp between here and Little Fluffy.
 If the water is high, it is better to get out before the ramp rapid.
 If water is low, you can run the ramp rapid and scramble into the closest thing resembling an eddy on the left above Little Fluffy, which you will want to scout.

-The finale is a gorge with a clean 10 falls followed by a ramp with a diagonal hole at the base.
-The ten footer is straight forward, but has a hole that becomes serious as the flow increases.
+Little Fluffy is straight forward, with a nice boof platform, but has a hole that becomes serious as the flow increases.
 Scout, set safety and portage on the left.
-Just downstream of the falls is a walled in ramp that can be scouted on the left, but not easily portaged.
-The diagonal hole at the base pushes strongly into the right wall, running middle with a strong right stroke at the bottom worked well at medium flows (1,100 cfs).
+Just downstream of the falls is the walled in ramp that can be scouted on the left, but not easily portaged.
+The diagonal hole at the base pushes strongly into the right wall, running middle or middle left with a strong right stroke at the bottom worked well at medium flows (1,100 cfs).

 As you exit this gorge, the stream eases off and its a short bit of floating down to the take out bridge at White Creek Campground.